-- i) Excellence.
-Projects selected for funding must demonstrate a high quality in the context of the topics and criteria set out in the calls8. - ii) Transparency.
-Funding decisions must be based on clearly described rules and procedures, and applicants should receive adequate feedback on the outcome of the evaluation of their proposals. - iii) Fairness and impartiality.
-All proposals submitted to a call are treated equally.
-They are evaluated impartially on their merits, irrespective of their origin or the identity of the applicants. - iv) Confidentiality.
-All proposals and related data, knowledge and documents communicated to the Commission are treated in confidence9. - v) Efficiency and speed.
-Evaluation, award and grant preparation should be as rapid as possible, commensurate with maintaining the quality of the evaluation, and respecting the legal framework. - vi) Ethical and security considerations: Any proposal which contravenes fundamental ethical principles10, or which fails to comply with the relevant security procedures11 may be excluded at any time from the process of evaluation, selection and award (see Annexes A and B).
+- (iv) Confidentiality: All proposals and related data, knowledge and documents communicated to the Commission are treated in confidence (1) - (v) Efficiency and speed: Evaluation, award and grant preparation should be as rapid as possible, commensurate with maintaining the quality of the evaluation, and respecting the legal framework. - (vi) Ethical and security considerations: Any proposal which contravenes fundamental ethical principles (2), or which fails to comply with the relevant security procedures (3) may be excluded at any time from the process of evaluation, selection and award (see Annexes A and B).

-The work programmes implementing the Specific Programmes may set out specific evaluation criteria or provide further details on the application of the evaluation criteria, which will be reflected in the call for proposals.
+The work programmes implementing the specific programmes may set out specific evaluation criteria or provide further details on the application of the evaluation criteria, which will be reflected in the call for proposals.